ldhtnp/quizlet-set-scraper/README.md

 - Python 3.12+ (older versions may work, 3.12.0 was used for development), which can be downloaded [here.](https://www.python.org/downloads/) It's recommended to check "Add Python 3.x to PATH" during installation.
 - Selenium, which can be installed by running: ```pip install selenium``` (version 4.14.0 was used during development)
 - Firefox, which can be downloaded [here.](https://www.mozilla.org/en-US/firefox/new/)
-- Geckodriver, which is distributed with Quizlet-set-scraper.
+- Geckodriver, which is distributed with Quizlet-set-scraper (version 0.33.0 was used during development).
 In the case that an updated version is required, Geckodriver can be downloaded [here.](https://github.com/mozilla/geckodriver/releases) Please ensure geckodriver.exe is located in the same directory as main.py